neutralinojs/neutralinojs.github.io/docs/configuration/neutralino.config.json.md

 ### `enableNativeAPI: boolean`
 Enables or disables the native API.
 If you want to use any native API functions, you can set this option to `true`.
 The default value is `false`.

+### `singlePageServe: boolean`
+Activates SPA (Single Page App) serving.
+When this option is enabled, the static server module serves the primary `index.html` file for sub-directory requests only if another `index.html` doesn't exist in a specific sub-directory.
+The default value for this option is `false`.

 ### `tokenSecurity: string`
 Neutralinojs uses a client-server communication pattern with a local WebSocket to handle native calls.
 This